Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 - FP32 accumulator for `mult-add` operation is enough for training.
 	- FP64 is tried and does not help much, quire is not needed.
+	- The output is then quantize to P16
+- Compare: (specific spec needed)
+	- Nvidia Apex O1: FP16
+	- QPytorch: FP8

 ---
 ## Conclusion